Mono-Co/project-one-team3/README.md

 Team Members:

-Team awesome, we have the following team members;
+We have the following team members:
-Ben,
+Ben:
-Dinna,
+Dinna:
-Ned, &
+Ned:
-Yash
+Yash:

 The primary objective of this project is to perform a comprehensive analysis of the stock market data for companies listed on the Nasdaq stock exchange.
 We selected seven companies, namely, Google: GOOG, Facebook: META, Microsoft: MSFT, MicroStrategy Incorporated: MSTR, Apple: AAPL, Monday: MNDY, Atlassian: TEAM.